fabrix-app/docs/en/ref/controller.md

 ## `class` Controller

-fabrix Controller classes are singletons; that is, each subclassed Controller is instantiated once, and that reference is maintained during the life of the program.
+Fabrix Controller classes are singletons; that is, each subclassed Controller is instantiated once, and that reference is maintained during the life of the program.

 ### `constructor (app)`